idio-lang/DIPS/source/implementing-idio/virtual-machine/register-machine.rst

 Nominally, we can have up to 256 opcodes -- I've define 150-odd so far, several of which aren't used.
 Go figure.

-These are defined in :file:`vm.h` and look like a rather tedious set of variations on a theme, here's a sample:
+These are defined in :file:`src/vm.h` and look like a rather tedious set of variations on a theme, here's a sample:

 .. code-block:: c
    :caption: vm.h